MaanitMalhan/FROST-Vision-Bot/README.md

 4. From here, you should sign in and go to ``create new task`` on the top right part of the screen.
 You will be allowed to add sample images as initial labels.
 Use interpolation mode and draw a bounding box in one frame.
 The CVAT will track this across all of the frames.

+5. Make sure to add labels found in the ``labels`` section of ``Basic Configuration``.

-5. For creating a new task, you should add your wanted label names, upload your video or zip foldler in ``select files``, and try and set immage quality at aroun **70**, segmenting at a reasonable framerate, and hitting submit.
+6. For creating a new task, you should add your wanted label names, upload your video or zip foldler in ``select files``, and try and set immage quality at aroun **70**, segmenting at a reasonable framerate, and hitting submit.

-6. Within your ``Jobs``, you can open and choose ``interpolation mode``.
+7. Within your ``Jobs``, you can open and choose ``interpolation mode``.
 This will alow  you to draw some starting bounding boxes.
 You'll be able to fix any of them if they may be incorrect.

-7. Export the dataset once finished with the formats stated in the introduction above.
+8. Export the dataset once finished with the formats stated in the introduction above.
 (Any that are compatable with TensorRT.
 Again I'd say use ``YOLO``).

 ## Overview For Web Test: